hpca-uji/PyDTNN/CONTRIBUTING.md

 ## Environment
 - Use `from __future__ import annotations` instead of string type annotations, it is more legible and will be default moving forward.
+- Keep `Makefile` and submodules in sync, any changes in commit versions must be reflected in both.

 ## Components
 - If model or components structure changes, update the `Structure` section of this document accordingly.